avsuhas/Hoverfly/README.md

 - It is also known as service virtualization tool.
 It is actually some sort of mocking, but with real response.

-When to use Hoverfly?
+## When to use Hoverfly?
-Mainly used in testing.
+- Mainly used in testing.

-As an alternative for mocks/ stubs component tests, performance tests. simulate flakiness, errors.
+- As an alternative for mocks/ stubs, component tests, performance tests.
+- simulate flakiness, errors.
-To simulate API functionality that doesn't exist (yet) By modifying the simulation file.
+- To simulate API functionality that doesn't exist (yet) by modifying the simulation file.
-Useful for developers, when the system being tested depends on other services.
+- Useful for developers, when the system being tested depends on other services.

-Hoverfly as a proxy server.
+## Hoverfly as a proxy server.
-Capture Mode : Can capture and store request/response of the actual API.
+**Capture Mode :** Can capture and store request/response of the actual API.